 Jensen's PhD work was in Pastoral Care, Psychology of Religion, and Theology, and his current research and teaching interests lie at the intersections of faith, health, food systems, sustainability, and community.
 He helps lead concentrations in Religious Leadership in Food, Health, and Ecology, is the faculty liaison for the joint degree in counseling, leads the school's travel course to Nicaragua in partnership with AMOS Health and Hope, and works with the School of Divinity's Baptist Commons.
 Jensen is a Certified Educator with the Association for Clinical Pastoral Education and serves as a Chaplain Supervisor in the Division of FaithHealth at Wake Forest Baptist Medical Center.
 Jensen has served on the Executive Committee of the Forsyth FoodWorks, a regional food policy council, and on the Advisory Council of the Forsyth Community Gardening Association.
-Shonda R. Jones Senior Associate Dean for Strategic Initiatives and Integrative Learning, and Assistant Teaching Professor in Intercultural Theological Education BA, MDiv, Texas Christian University; EdD, University of Alabama
+Shonda R. Jones Senior Associate Dean for Strategic Initiatives and Integrative Learning, and Assistant Teaching Professor in Intercultural Theological Education

 Jones has worked in theological education for 20 years and has served in multiple leadership roles.
 As a visionary higher education administrator, she has an established track record of providing strategic leadership at academic institutions, establishing best practices in recruitment and admissions, promoting diversity and inclusion, engaging student learning through teaching and co-curricular programming, and grant writing leading to substantial funds.
 Her dissertation, Graduate Theology School Choice: An Examination of Racial/Ethnic Minority Master of Divinity Students, looked closely at how the school choice process unfolded for racial/ethnic students enrolled in an MDiv program by listening to the individual narratives of these students and their habitus.
 Jones' scholarly interests include the intersection of theological school choice and race, and her focus broadly examines intercultural practices that promote communal thriving with and among faith leaders and faith communities.
 She teaches in the area of intercultural competency for ministry.
 Jones is an ordained elder in The United Methodist Church (North Texas Annual Conference), certified administrator of the Intercultural Development Inventory (IDI), and trainer for intercultural competency and relationship-building.
-Kevin Jung Associate Professor of Christian Ethics BA, Seoul Theological University; MDiv., Princeton Theological Seminary; STM, Yale Divinity School; PhD, University of Chicago
+Kevin Jung Professor of Theological Ethics and Moral Philosophy BA, Seoul Theological University; MDiv., Princeton Theological Seminary; STM, Yale Divinity School; PhD, University of Chicago

-Jung's work lies in areas that intersect with religious ethics and moral philosophy.
-He is primarily interested in questions about the nature of moral knowledge, moral values, moral motivation, reasons for action, and self-knowledge, as they often arise in contemporary ethical debates involving biotechnology, neuroscience, politics, and religion.
-He is currently working on a book project, entitled The Restless Self which focuses on commonly held assumptions about human nature and the ways in which they hinder the growth of self-knowledge and impoverish the moral life.
-Jung is the author of Christian Ethics and Commonsense Morality: An Intuitionist Account (Routledge, 2014) and Ethical Theory and Responsibility Ethics (Peter Lang, 2011), and is the editor of Religious Ethics and Constructivism: A Metaethical Inquiry (Routledge, 2018) and the coeditor of Doing Justice to Mercy: Religion, Law, and Criminal Justice(University of Virginia Press, 2007) and Humanity Before God: Contemporary Faces of Jewish, Christian, and Islamic Ethics (Fortress Press, 2006).
-His articles have also appeared in major academic journals.
-Alison Lutz Visiting Instructor of Social Ethics BA, Emory University; MDiv, Emory University; STM, Yale Divinity School; PhD Candidate Vanderbilt University drive humanitarian efforts, in particular the issues of control and imbalances of power that beset many well-intentioned efforts to relieve global poverty.
-She engages Latin American liberation theology and decolonial thought to critique humanitarian power and to challenge the Western coloniality of being in global humanitarianism.
-She asks how to guide the moral formation of humanitarians without reproducing dynamics of dominance.
-This project grows out of Lutz's extensive experience living in rural Haiti as a humanitarian worker with Partners In Health.
-Lutz is also an ordained Episcopal priest who has served churches in New York, Arizona, Haiti, and Tennessee.
+Kevin Jung works at the intersection of theological ethics, moral philosophy, and cognitive science.
+His main scholarly interest is to show the enduring relevance of theological concepts and ideas to contemporary moral life, in conversation with both religious and nonreligious forms of ethical discourse.
+Jung is currently working on two book projects, respectively entitled (tentatively) The Restless Self: Essays in Christian Moral Philosophy and The Greatest: Speeches to the Cultural Despisers of Religion.
+He is the author of Christian Ethics and Commonsense Morality: An Intuitionist Account (Routledge, 2014) and Ethical Theory and Responsibility Ethics (Peter Lang, 2011).
+He edited Religious Ethics and Constructivism: A Metaethical Account (Routledge, 2018) and co-edited Doing Justice to Mercy: Religion, Law, and Criminal Justice (University of Virginia Press, 2007) and Humanity Before God: Contemporary Faces of Jewish, Christian, and Islamic Ethics (Fortress Press, 2006).
+His articles have appeared in academic journals including Journal of Religious Ethics, Harvard Theological Review, Studies in Christian Ethics, and Christian Bioethics.
 Melva Sampson Assistant Professor of Preaching and Practical Theology BA, Virginia Union University; MDiv, Emory University; MA, Howard University; PhD, Emory University